tom-howard/com2009/docs/ros/wsl-ros/install.md

 **Applicable to**: Windows 10 or 11 personal (unmanaged) computers

-You can install WSL-ROS2 (our purpose-built ROS image for this course) via the University of Sheffield [Software Download Service (TODO)]() (University login required).
+You can install WSL-ROS2 (our purpose-built ROS image for this course) via the University of Sheffield [Software Download Service](https://www.sheffield.ac.uk/software/) (University login required).

 !!! note
     When you download WSL-ROS2 from the Software Download Service you will receive an email with installation instructions.
 We recommend that you follow the instructions provided on *this page* instead, as this page will be kept more up-to-date throughout the semester.